fabacab/tumblr-crosspostr/readme.txt

 3. After allowing Tumblr Crosspostr access to your Tumblr account, you'll find you're able to access the remainder of the options page.
 You must choose at least one default Tumblr blog to send your crossposts to, so this option is highlighted if it is not yet set.
 Set your cross-posting preferences and click "Save Changes."
 You're now ready to start crossposting!

 4. You can optionally choose not to crosspost individual WordPress posts from the Tumblr Crosspostr custom post editing box.
-This box also enables you to send a specific post to a Tumblr blog other than the default one you selected in the previous step.
+This box also enables you to send a specific post to a Tumblr blog other than the default one you selected in the previous step, and [control the Tumblr auto-tweet](http://www.tumblr.com/docs/twitter) setting for this post (if enabled on your Tumblr blog).

 5. If you already have a lot of content that you want to quickly copy to Tumblr, you can use the "Tumblrize Archives" tool to do exactly that.

 6. Get help where you need it by from WordPress's built-in "Help" system.

 == Changelog ==

+= Version 0.7.3 =

+* Feature: Customize the auto-tweet when publishing a new post.
+This only works if the Tumblr blog you're crossposting to is already connected to a Twitter account.
+[Tumblr's documentation explains how to connect your Tumblr blog to your Twitter account](http://www.tumblr.com/docs/twitter).

 = Version 0.7.2 =